Frans-Willem/CsrSpiDrivers/README.md

 | LED_WR | 11          | CTS#          | D3            | --       |

-SPI and UART BlueCore pins could be connected directly to FTDI pins, but I'd recommend to wire them through the 1K (or so) resistors.
+SPI and UART BlueCore pins could be connected directly to FTDI pins, but I'd recommend to wire them through the 220 Ohm (or so) resistors.

 TX and RX connections are optional and provide connectivity to BlueCore UART.